maxxiimo/coding-design/chp1-information-architecting.md

 Gathering and Organizing Information
 ------------------------------------

-Before you begin coding though, it's important to take a few preliminary steps.
+Before you begin coding it's important to take a few preliminary steps.
 What follows are two techniques for gathering all the blocks of information that will ultimately make up the sites story, help define the user experience, and establish a layout:

 1. Index Card Exercise
 2. Prototyping on Paper

 NOTE: I'm going to make the assumption that you have conducted basic client discovery and subject research for your project.
 Also, throughout this process I highly recommend keeping the book "[Don't Make Me Think][]" by Steve Krug nearby as a reference.
-It’s a good read and everything he says is so darn obvious, and all there in one place.
+It’s a good read and everything he says is so darn obvious you just might miss it, but thankfully Steve Krug puts it all there in one place for you.

 ### Index Card Exercise